Johann Sebastian Bach.

 The grave of Johann Sebastian Bach.

-From here please tell a little about yourself.
-Not much longer and not much shorter than in my example for you below the picture and the underline would be great.
+Please, do not translate the following five green lines!
+Here - instead - please tell a little about yourself.
+Not much longer and not much shorter than in my example for you, below the picture of Susan, and the US flag, and Lady Liberty, and the NY skyline, and the underline ... would be great.

 Peter & Renate

-Hi and thank you for your help and support
+Hi and thank you for your great help and support ...

-Thank you for your visit and we hope you had fun so far.
-If you feel you are not able to help with the translation but want to support us anyhow, maybe you might convince your professor or teacher to help with a volunteer (... via the university's dashboard), who would help to translate these two pages for us in a quality which Johann Sebastian Bach would have loved?
+Thank you for your visit (... does not apply for folks, which whom we already have contact), and we hope you had fun so far.
+If you feel you are not able to help with the translation, but want to support us anyhow, maybe you might convince your professor or teacher to search and help with a volunteer (... via the university's or the school's dashboard), who would help to translate these two pages for us in a quality, which Johann Sebastian Bach would have loved?
 Thank you for that, too.

-Renate and Peter on their common Bach mission.
+Renate and Peter on our maybe future common Johann Sebastian Bach mission.